Helium dimer

-The helium dimer is a van der Waals molecule with formula He_{2} consisting of two helium atoms.
+A helium dimer is a molecule composed of two helium atoms.
+One type of helium dimer is a van der Waals molecule with formula He_{2} consisting of two helium atoms.
 This chemical is the largest diatomic molecule—a molecule consisting of two atoms bonded together.
-The bond that holds this dimer together is so weak that it will break if the molecule rotates, or vibrates too much.
+The bond that holds this dimer together is so weak that it will break if the molecule rotates or vibrates too much.
 It can only exist at very low cryogenic temperatures.

-Two excited helium atoms can also bond to each other in a form called an excimer.
-This was discovered from a spectrum of helium that contained bands first seen in 1912.
+Another type of helium dimer is two excited helium atoms bonded to each other.
+This form is called an excimer, and was discovered from a spectrum of helium that contained bands first seen in 1912.
 Written as He_{2}^{*} with the * meaning an excited state, it is the first known Rydberg molecule.

 Several dihelium ions also exist, having net charges of negative one, positive one, and positive two.
-Two helium atoms can be confined together without bonding in the cage of a fullerene.
+Also two helium atoms can be confined together without bonding in the cage of a fullerene.

 Molecule

 Based on molecular orbital theory, He_{2} should not exist, and a chemical bond cannot form between the atoms.
 However, the van der Waals force exists between helium atoms as shown by the existence of liquid helium, and at a certain range of distances between atoms the attraction exceeds the repulsion.
 So a molecule composed of two helium atoms bound by the van der Waals force can exist.
 The existence of this molecule was proposed as early as 1937.

 He_{2} is the largest known molecule of two atoms when in its ground state, due to its extremely long bond length.
 The He_{2} molecule has a large separation distance between the atoms of about 5200 pm.
 This is the largest for a diatomic molecule without rovibronic excitation.
 The binding energy is only about 1.3 mK, 10^{−7} eV or 1.1×10^{−5} kcal/mol.

 Both helium atoms in the dimer can be ionized by a single photon with energy 63.86 eV.
 The proposed mechanism for this double ionization is that the photon ejects an electron from one atom, and then that electron hits the other helium atom and ionizes that as well.
 The dimer then explodes as two helium cations repel each other, moving with the same speed but in opposite directions.

 A dihelium molecule bound by Van der Waals forces was first proposed by John Clarke Slater in 1928.